HaroldMills/Vesper/README.md

 Vesper is open source software for acoustic monitoring of nocturnal bird migration.

-The goal of the Vesper project is to create software that will enable researchers and enthusiasts to collaboratively collect, view, and analyze nocturnal flight calls (NFCs) of migratory birds at spatial scales ranging from local to continental.
+Vesper aims to enable a wide range of users, including both bird enthusiasts and professional ornithologists, to collaboratively collect, view, and analyze nocturnal flight calls (NFCs) of migratory birds at a wide range of project scales.

 Vesper is a web application.
 As such, it comprises two parts, a *server* and a *client*.
 The server stores and processes audio data